 Spend a few dollars and dress like locals do.
 No need to advertise your condition as foreigner, right?
 If you're tall, blonde and blue eyed you will automatically be conspicuous in several countries in South America.
 Wear a hat or cap, sunglasses and keep a low profile to minimize the impact.

 Besides, summer or winter temperatures will force you to do so anyway, use them to your advantage.
 Be a smart gringo or gringa, not a natural target.

 - Travel light.

 Limit yourself to one piece of luggage if you could, and not too big.
 You will be both, able to move faster and to have less things to worry about while on the road.

 - Finally, remember the old Arab Proverb: "Trust Allah but tie your camel"

 Whichever religion you fancy it's your personal choice, just remember that nobody is going to cover your lower back side unless you do.
-Got the message?
+You get the message, do you?

-That's all for South America travel wise, feel free to bring your own tips to the table, we'll be more than happy to add your personal recollection of South America travel wise tips.
+That's all for South America travel wise tips for now.
+Feel free to bring your own tips to the table, we'll be more than happy to add your personal recollection of travel wise tips.
+Just contact us.